-I don’t see myself restarting the news habit any time soon, because without doubt, my news fast has reset my sex life.
+I don’t see myself restarting the news habit any time soon, because without doubt, my news fasting has reset my sex life.

 What is news fasting?

-- A news fast is intentional abstinence from any news media including newspapers, television news, news magazines and online news for a period of time.
+- News fasting is intentional abstinence from any news media including newspapers, television news, news magazines and online news for a period of time.

-- A news fast intends to eliminate or reduce and manage news consumption to control stress.
+- News fasting intends to eliminate or reduce and manage news consumption to control stress.

 - News consumption may resume with a new mix of media and information which enables personal growth and mental health.

-What does a news fast have to do with sex?
+What does news fasting have to do with sex?

 I’m so glad you asked!
 All news is social expression and all sex is social expression.
 I’ve fasted from news in the past.
 Several times over the last year I came to the brink of, I’m so tired of this shit!” and broke from the news for a week or two.

 This time is different.
 This is a reset button.
 This is news fasting.